Click here to be taken to the application on the NSF ETAP site.

 Physics and Nuclear Chemistry Program at the Cyclotron Institute

 Any students who wish to apply can do so here: Click here to apply.
 We ask students to submit 2 letters of recommendation.
 We understand that not everyone will have performed research and so please ask your letter writers to speak on your potential as a researcher if possible.
-We also ask for an unofficial transcript that shows your semester grades for the fall of 2023 and the courses you are enrolled in for the spring 2024.
+We also ask for an unofficial transcript that shows your semester grades for the fall of 2025 and the courses you are enrolled in for the spring 2026.
+This helps us match students to appropriate projects.

 There are three questions that we ask students to upload their responses to.
 These responses should not exceed one page but depending on your experience might understandably be brief.
 Again, this is acceptable and expected for some students.